British Columbia

 We're talking about 300 sunny days per year.

-Not quite Calgary, but winters here are much-much milder.
+Not quite Calgary, but winters here are much milder.

 Sunshine defines the valley's unique weather patterns that appeal to so many people in Canada.
 Some communities in the valley such as Salmon Arm, Vernon, Kelowna and Kamloops are even considered the best places to live and retire in Canada.

 Downtown Kelowna is lovely and vibrant.
-Best beaches in British Columbia, lots of bars and restaurants, great nightlife, direct flights to biggest Canadian and American cities.
+Best beaches in British Columbia, lots of bars and restaurants, great nightlife, and direct flights to the biggest Canadian and American cities.

-Banana trees near the city hall tells you something about the weather too, eh?
+Banana trees near the city hall tell you something about the weather too, eh?

 In fact, the climate is so dry, it created a true desert - Sonoran desert.
 Yes, the same one that stretches across most of Nevada and Arizona all the way to Mexico!
 Look at those pictures taken around Osoyoos, BC on the border with Washington state.